 Discussion: The topics to be discussed can be on objectives of the study, advantages and disadvantages of materials and methods.
 However, the important points to be especially considered are the experimental results compared directly with the concerned experimental study.
 It should indicate the new discovery and/or important issues including the conclusion from the study.
 New suggestion, problems and threats from the experiments should also be informed in the discussion and indicate the ways to make good use of the results.

-Conclusion: indicates the brief results and the conclusions of the analysis.
+Conclusion: This part indicates the brief results and the conclusions of the analysis.

-Acknowledgement: indicates the institutes or persons helping the authors, especially on capital sources of researches and numbers of research funds (if any).
+Acknowledgement: This part indicates the institutes or persons helping the authors, especially on capital sources of researches and numbers of research funds (if any).

-References: include every concerned document that the authors referred in the articles.
-Names of the journals must be abbreviated according to the journal name lists in “Index Medicus” published annually or from the website www.nlm.nih.gov (https://www.ncbi.nlm.nih.gov/pubmed/)
+References: This part include every document that the authors referred in the articles using the Vancouver reference style.
+Names of the journals must be abbreviated according to the journal name lists in “Index Medicus” published annually or from the website www.nlm.nih.gov (https://www.ncbi.nlm.nih.gov/pubmed/).

 Standard Journal articles